-- This statement represents financial proof and is used for transferring POS data into accounting software.
+• This statement represents financial proof and is used for transferring POS data into accounting software.

-- It captures the exact sales revenue and collected tax.
+• It captures the exact sales revenue and collected tax.

-- Once completed on the POS, a finalized z-count can not be modified.
+• Once completed on the POS, a finalized z-count can not be modified.
 Sales within the z-count are all final.

-- It outlines all payment and account transactions including shortage and overage.
+• It outlines all payment and account transactions, including shortage and overage.

-There are several ways you can run your end of day statements:
+There are several ways you can run your end-of-day statements:

 1) Simple End of Day

-The easiest method of performing an end of day is simply running it manually or automatically at the end of your business day.
+The easiest method of performing an end-of-day is simply running it manually or automatically at the end of your business day.

 In this case, the POS assumes that your actual balances match the accrued collected payments.
-This makes sense if you do not track discrepancies by cashier, POS or day.
+This makes sense if you do not track discrepancies by cashier, POS, or day.

-If you decide to use this option make sure that none of the payment methods have the balance option enabled.
+If you decide to use this option, make sure that none of the payment methods have the balance option enabled.

-2) End of Day Statement with POS Balance function
+2) End-of-Day Statement with POS Balance function

-The POS balance is performed at the end of the business day only.
+The POS balance is only performed at the end of the business day.
 In this instance, the last shift closes out the point of sale and enters the actual balance they counted in the till.
-The POS will then keep track of any difference in actual amount entered V.s.
-Korona’s expected amount.
-This way you can track balance differences by point of sale regardless of which cashier has worked during the shift.
-The POS balance can be performed using the function “POS balance”.
+The POS will then keep track of any difference in the actual amount entered vs. KORONA’s expected amount.
+This way, you can track balance differences by point of sale regardless of which cashier worked during the shift.
+The POS balance can be performed using the function Balance POS.

-Note: The POS balance will automatically perform a finish day function with after balancing out.
+Note: The POS balance will automatically perform a finish day function after balancing out.
 There is no need to perform the finish day function additionally after using POS balance.

-3) End of Day with Cashier Balance
+3) End-of-Day with Cashier Balance

 This is the most detailed method which allows you to track balances and differences per cashier.

-4) End of Day with Central Balance
+4) End-of-Day with Central Balance

 Finish Day